-I am certain you have heard people scream, “Do not buy a home.
+I think most people reading my first sentence would scream “Do not buy a home.
 You are not ready.”
-However, now that I have sold my first home and have doubled my equity with my second home– all within a 2 ½ year timeframe– I would highly recommend taking the leap of faith!
-In this post, I hope to share what you will need, as well as set you up for any obstacles that might come your way.
+However, now that I have sold my first home, and have doubled my equity with my second home– all within a 2 ½ year timeframe– I would highly recommend taking the leap of faith!

 I will not lead you on and say that the process was easy or will work for everyone, but there is absolutely no risk in starting the process and seeing what is viable in your current market.

-I searched for a home in a buyers market, and I had excellent credit, along with proof of at least one year of stable income (you will need to submit your tax returns for the previous year!).
-While I had many good financial health indicators– cash-on-hand or in savings, was not on my list of strengths!
-I always imagined buying a house as something only people with large savings could do.
-Still, I soon realized that even with a very typical millennial budget and lifestyle, I had the qualifications to buy a house!
+For example, I was searching for a home in a buyers market and I had excellent credit, along with proof of at least one years of stable income (you will need to submit your tax returns for the previous year!).
+While I had a lot of indicators of good financial health– cash on-hand, or in savings, was not on my list of strengths!
+I always imagined buying a house as something only people with a large savings could do, but I soon realized that even with a very typical millennial budget and lifestyle, I had the qualifications to buy a house!

-Start by getting preliminary approval because you do not have to buy a house after being approved, but the information you receive is SO worth the effort!
+Start by getting a preliminary approval, because you do not have to buy a house after being approved, but the information you receive is SO worth the effort!

-I had very little cash on hand, and in my savings, I had an excellent credit score and low credit card debt, I had a reliable middle-class career, and I had a college loan (of under 15K).
-I always assumed that my “homebuyer bio” was not good enough to purchase a home.
-Still, after going to the bank and doing a comprehensive check on my home-buying qualification, I was given preliminary approval for a mortgage that was within the cost of most homes in my desired area!
+I had very little cash on hand and in my savings, I had an excellent credit score and low-credit card debt, I had a reliable middle-class career, and I had a college loan (of under 15K).
+I always assumed that my “homebuyer bio” was not good enough to purchase a home, but after going to the bank and doing a comprehensive check on my home-buying qualification, I was given a preliminary approval for a mortgage that was within the cost of most homes in my desired area!

 The Opportunity To Gain Equity